Our mission is to promote and preserve local history which dates back to and beyond Colonial times through such activities as:

 April: The "Mountain State History Expo" in the Marion County Court House.
 The Court House itself is on the National Registry of Historic Sites.
 Exhibitors from as well as heritage music and a program.
 Time is from 10 - 2pm.
 Free & open to the public.
 A wonderful opporturnity for children to see some living history.
 Teachers, this is a great school field trip or extra credit for older students.
 There is a lot to learn at these exhibits and it's a fun activity.

-May 5: The Woman's Club of Fairmont traditionally hosts a Mothers Day or a Spring High Tea with entertainment.
-Hats are optional. $15.00 For information about events at the WCF Fleming Mansion, email: President Nancy Bickerstaff (304) 366-3231 email@example.com or vist www.FairmontWomansClub.org
+April or May: The Woman's Club of Fairmont traditionally hosts a Mothers Day or a Spring High Tea with entertainment.
+Hats are optional. $15.00 For information about events at the WCF Fleming Mansion, email: President Nancy Bickerstaff (304) 366-3231 firstname.lastname@example.org or vist www.FairmontWomansClub.org

 May 26: Julia Pierpont Day as proclaimed by City of Fairmont, The County of Marion, & the State of West Virginia.
 Julia Pierpont, wife of Francis H. Pierpont (Gov. of Restored Virginia from 1861-1868 and the " Father of West Virginia" ) is considered by many historians as being responsible of Decoration Day now known as Memorial Day.
 Following the Civil War when the Pierponts were residing in the Governor's mansion in Richmond Virginia, Jullia felt the graves of the Union Soldiers in Hollywood, Va. needed to cleaned up, decorated and honored which she and a small group proceeded to do.
 There will be a program with guest speakers and heritage music followed by procession to Woodlawn Cemetery for a ceremony.
 Free to the Public